-In that final step of the process, the Personal Representative, along with his or her attorney, will file a Petition with the court requesting approval for final distribution of the remaining estate assets.
+In the final step of the probate process, the Personal Representative, along with his or her attorney, will file a Petition with the court requesting approval for final distribution of the remaining estate assets.

 fraud (will is a fake).
 If a judge believes that the will was a product of any of these issues, it will be declared invalid and estate will be distributed according to the state’s intestacy laws.
 A substantial percentage of all wills

 In a Word, Probate = Uncertainty